joelvonrotz/30Gueselrobert_Electronics/README.md

 ![](docs/banner.png)

-{% note %}
+> **Note**

-This here is all subject to change!
+> This here is all subject to change!
 I've created this so it actually exists and I can start setting up all the stuff.

-{% endnote %}

 This repository contains all the electronics stuff for the recycler project "Güselrobert" (translates to *trash Robert* and is just a very dumb word joke).
 The following links go into the sub-directories of the project.